yyyyyyou/CloserLookFewShot/README.md

 https://github.com/katerakelly/pytorch-maml

 ## FAQ
+(Please refer to issues from Chen et al's original github repo)

-* Q1 Why some of my reproduced results for CUB dataset are around 4~5% with you reported result? (#31, #34, #42)
+* Q1 Why some of my reproduced results for CUB dataset are around 4~5% different with you reported result? (#31, #34, #42)
-* A1 Sorry about my reported the results on the paper may run in different epochs or episodes, please see each issue for details.
+* A1 My reported results on the paper may run in different epochs or episodes, please see each issue for details.

 * Q2 Why some of my reproduced results for mini-ImageNet dataset are around 1~2% different with your reported results? (#17, #40, #41 #43)
 * A2 Due to random initialization, each training process could lead to different accuracy.
 Also, each test time could lead to different accuracy.

 * Q3 How do you decided the mean and the standard variation for dataset normalization? (#18, #39)
 * A3 I use the mean and standard variation from ImageNet, but you can use the ones calculated from your own dataset.

 * Q4 Do you have the mini-ImageNet dataset available without downloading the whole ImageNet? (#45 #29)
 * A4 You can use the dataset here https://github.com/oscarknagg/few-shot, but you will need to modify filelists/miniImagenet/write_miniImagenet_filelist.py.